 Esteemed artist Pablo Picasso is a native of Malaga, and a visit to the galleries of the town will bring you right up to speed with his moody, unpredictable and downright fascinating works.
-Take a look at the Museum of Fine Arts, that is adjacent to the Cathedral and you will see for your self.
-Then go to to his birthplace in Plaza Merced which will enable you to understand all about his life in the visitor centre.
-Entrance is free to some large number of exhibitions and video shows.
+Take a look at the Museum of Fine Arts, that is adjacent to the Cathedral and you will see for yourself.
+Travel to to his birthplace in Plaza Merced where you can learn all about his life in the visitor centre.
+Entrance is free to a large number of exhibitions and video shows.

 See our current 7 seater car hire Malaga Airport offers by searching for a super fast quote.
 The Museo Picasso Malaga is a fantastic place to experience the life of Picasso.
 This museum is situated inside a converted old palace, thus adding to the authenticity of the encounter.